William D. Hassett Jr.

-William D. Hassett Jr. (April 3, 1936 – March 13, 2000) was an American businessman who served as New York State Commerce Commissioner and president of the Boston Bruins.
+William D. “Bill” Hassett Jr. (April 3, 1936 – March 13, 2000) was an American businessman who served as New York State Commerce Commissioner and president of the Boston Bruins.

 Buffalo native

 Bill Hassett was a native of Buffalo, New York, and a graduate of Canisius College.
 In 1961, he opened his own real estate firm, establishing W.D.
 Hassett, Inc., which would take over management of the Liberty Bank Building, then Buffalo's largest office building.
 For the next decade, Hassett handled some of the Buffalo area's largest real estate deals.

 Real estate career

 Hassett worked as a real estate developer, agent, and manager in Buffalo, New York, New York City, and Long Island, New York.
 Among the properties he owned was the Statler Hotel in Buffalo.
 Hassett was an early champion of Buffalo's downtown renewal.
 He also was an early mover on assisted living development projects, including on Long Island as a partner in Hassett-Belfer Senior Housing and Services.
 He served in a variety of real estate and development consulting capacities, including to assist in portfolio strategy and financial turnaround.
 He was a River Bank and RB Asset Board Director, a member of the New York State Comptroller's Real Estate Advisory Committee to the Common Retirement Fund, and served as a director of Olympia & York Holdings (USA), a real estate development and management firm.